 What We Do

-Monthly Club Meetings: Learn new tunes by ear, and jam with fellow fiddlers!
+Monthly Club Meetings: We mostly jam with fellow fiddlers!
 Sessions are for everyone and you’ll be encouraged to offer up a set, or a tune.
 For meeting locations, check the calendar, note the list of meetings to the side of the calendar.
 Click on that day, and meeting location will be available there!
 We have wonderful guest instructors visit us some months, other months, we’ll review and jam.

 Most music is played at a moderate to slightly fast pace.
 We always warm up with leisurely jigs, airs, and marches for the first portion of the session.
 We also pick tunes or old sets to review throughout the session.
 The last hour (roughly) is usually faster, and open to whatever anyone “serves up” so to speak.
 We hoe to resume this portion of our monthly meetings in the near future!

-Workshop: The club sponsors and organizes the annual Scottish Fiddle weekend workshop with Alasdair Fraser (fiddle) and Natalie Haas (cello) at Camp Casey, Whidbey Island, held in January, on Martin Luther King weekend.
+Workshops: The club sponsors and organizes the annual Scottish Fiddle weekend workshop with Alasdair Fraser (fiddle) and Natalie Haas (cello) at Camp Casey, Whidbey Island, held in January, on Martin Luther King weekend.
 During the pandemic, we have been holding free monthly workshops on Zoom.
 We encourage tipping the instructors, for those that are capable, but it is up to each individual.

 Northwest Scottish Fiddlers welcomes players of all ages of acoustic string instruments including: